el-apps/.github/README.md

 # .github
+Our organization README is in `/profile/README.md` (it's a special GitHub path).

-A project to store our README.
-We can also use this for overall organization management probably
+We can also use this repo for organizing our general thought process.